Too often we have people joining the forums begging for help with feline behaviors which disrupt their lives.

 Trying to force your cat to do something she can't simply won't work.
 Worse than that, your attempts are likely to stress the cat, and possibly yourself, and damage your relationship.
 Setting up healthy boundaries means you should be recognizing Kitty's limitations and abilities, and working with them instead of against them.
 Here are a few guidelines for setting healthy boundaries.

-The way your cat smells, hears, sees and feels the world around her can be crucial to your decisions about setting the boundaries.
-What would be out of sight - and therefore out of mind - for a young human is not necessarily out of the sensory perception range of a cat.
-Your cat could be reacting to sounds and smells in ways which could undermine your decisions about specific house rules.
+The way your cat smells, hears, sees, and feels the world around her can be crucial to your decisions about setting boundaries.
+What would be out of sight—and therefore out of mind—for a young human is not necessarily out of the sensory perception range of a cat.
+Your cat could be reacting to sounds and smells in ways that could undermine your decisions about specific house rules.

-3. Take your cat's natural instincts into account As the saying goes, "You can take the cat out of the jungle, but you can't take the jungle out of the cat".
-Cats have been domesticated for only a few thousand years and retain the natural instincts of a small predator.
-Cats are intelligent hunters with a need for constant stimulation.
+They are intelligent hunters with a need for constant stimulation.
 They are agile animals with an ingrained need to run and climb.
 They have an intrinsic need to sharpen their claws and mark their territory in various ways.
-In other words, they are cats and not miniature furry humans with four legs and a tail (apologies to the Manx, Sphynx and three-legged cats out there - they are just as much "cat" as any other feline!).
+In other words, they are cats and not miniature furry humans with four legs and a tail (apologies to the Manx, Sphynx and three-legged cats out there—they are just as much "cat" as any other feline!).

 Read more here: How To Stop Your Cat From Scratching The Furniture